asthaparashar05/workspace/assignment.queryreport.rest1/Getting-Started-Guide.md

 }
 ```

-* getAllForResource:
+* __getAllForResource:__

 This function takes resource name as argument and returns the whole data of that resource.
-You can further use this data to sort or compare or take other actions as you wish.
+You can further use this data as per your wish for comparing or sorting etc.
 It internally calls the URL `https://swapi.co/api/{resource_name}/`

 Method Call: